colejd/new-mac-setup/readme.md

 - Clone this repo.

 There are a few scripts in here to run:
-- `setup-macos.sh`: Run this first.
+- `setup-macos.zsh`: Run this first.
 Modifies MacOS preferences and sets up folder structure.
-- `setup-terminal.sh`: Sets up the terminal just the way I like it, along with some good utility scripts for iOS development.
+- `setup-terminal.zsh`: Sets up the terminal just the way I like it, along with some good utility scripts for iOS development.
     * This one involves a bunch of network requests, so be careful that they're all still correct when you run this.

 ## Also Included